MaxIrv/flower-classification/README.md

   - This will train the CNN model on the Flowers-102 dataset and save the best model to `best_model.pth.`

 Test the Model:
    - Open `test_final_model.ipynb` in Jupyter Notebook or JupyterLab and run all the cells.
-T
-   - his will load the `final_model.pth` state dictionary and evaluate the model on the test set.
+   - This will load the `final_model.pth` state dictionary and evaluate the model on the test set.

 ## Additional Files and Directories
 - `Report.pdf`: Contains the finalised IEEE Journal Report